The official website of Actor & Digital Filmmaker Jeff Kirkendall

 I studied theater / acting in the 1990's and began appearing in movies shortly thereafter.
 Some of my earliest appearances were in indie films such as SHADOW TRACKER: VAMPIRE HUNTER, BLACK EASTER, LONDON AFTER MIDNIGHT, and the documentary EVERY PIXEL TELLS A STORY, all of which were produced in the Capital Region of Upstate New York.
 At the same time I was pursuing acting, I was completing a degree in Communications at The College of Saint Rose in Albany, NY where I studied video production, among other subjects.

 Shortly after graduation from college I began producing my own movies, my first production being a shot-on-video (S.O.V.) horror feature titled TERROR OF THE MASTER, which served as a crash course in underground movie-making back in the days of VHS cameras.
 Following that experiment I wrote, directed & starred in three short horror movies: NIGHT THERAPY (appr.
 24 minutes), THE GREEN-EYED MONSTER (appr.
 25 minutes) and 3 TO MURDER (appr.
 40 minutes).
 After these were completed I produced a cable access TV special promoting them, and helped organize an area filmmakers movie festival.
 These horror shorts have been screened over the years at various venues in Upstate New York's Capital Region.
 Additionally, 3 TO MURDER was shown on TV station DUTV-54 in Philadelphia and is included on THE TEMPTRESS Special Edition DVD.

 Following these movies I produced THE TEMPTRESS, a vampire feature shot and edited in the digital video format.
 (Visit "The Temptress" Page to read a detailed history of this feature).
 This movie premiered in Upstate New York's Capital Region in 2003.
 I then produced the 39-minute comedy OF THEATRE & BIKINIS, which had its Capital Region premiere in 2006.
 In 2009 I began producing a series of short films.
 One of those, titled THE HUNT, starring well-known actress and scream queen Deana Demko, premiered in 2015.
 Since 2012 I have also been working as an actor in several films directed by Mark Polonia of Polonia Bros.
 Entertainment.
 These movies, which have all received wide commercial release, include EMPIRE OF THE APES, CAMP BLOOD FIRST SLAUGHTER, JURASSIC PREY (formerly titled Meateaters) and AMITYVILLE DEATH HOUSE.
-I also starred in Mark's creature feature BIGFOOT VS. ZOMBIES, and Anthony Polonia's Superhero movie ZILLAFOOT, both scheduled for release in 2016.
+I also starred in Mark's creature feature BIGFOOT VS. ZOMBIES and Anthony Polonia's Superhero movie ZILLAFOOT.

 My Movie Influences: